 2023 Edelman Trust Barometer.
 The ethical scores are averages of nets based on [INS]PER_DIM/1-4.
 Government and Media were only asked of half of the sample.
 The competence score is a net based on TRU_3D[INS]/1.
-Government and Media were only asked of half of the competence of the competence of the sample.
-Considering Singapore.
-For full details regarding how this
+Government and Media were only asked of half of the sample.
+General population, Nigeria.
+For full details regarding how this data was calculated and plotted, please see the Technical Appendix.